 MSU Law offers an array of required and elective courses on legal ethics and the legal profession.
 Students who want to focus on a particular topic related to legal ethics and the legal profession can to do so as a directed study.

 Professional Responsibility.
 A course designed to acquaint the law student with many of the obligations owed by the lawyer, both individually and as a member of the legal profession, to the society in which he/she lives.
 In addition to a discussion of ethical problems involved in the practice of law, an overview of all phases of the profession will be undertaken, including disciplinary proceedings, the functions of Bar organizations and unauthorized practice.

-Law Practice Management.
+Delivering Legal Services: New Legal Landscape.
+This course is intended as an introductory level survey of legal service operations.
+It will provide (1) an overview of the prevailing legal service delivery processes as of the late 20th century, (2) an introduction to legal service delivery processes that have been introduced since then, and (3) a brief projection of where legal service delivery processes may evolve in the next decade.
+The goals are to (1) provide a theoretical context students can use to understand existing processes and learn new processes throughout their careers, (2) build basic skills in collecting data and using metrics, project management, and process excellence, (3) expose students to developing technologies, and (4) examine where legal service operations is heading over the next decade.Law Practice Management.
 This course is designed to provide an overview of the issues involved in managing a law office.
 These include forms of practice (partnership, professional corporation, sole practitioners), personnel issues, physical requirements, computers, financial management, practice development and ethical issues.
 Also covered are various law office systems: docket, tickler, trust accounting, timekeeping, etc. It is recommended that students take the Professional Responsibility course before or concurrently with Law Practice Management.